Due to electrical problems in our building, we will not be open on Sunday, September 16, 2018.

 At Kids First Immediate Care, you will find Pediatric specialists on-site to care for you or your children.
 We believe in providing quality medical care in a comfortable environment, where everyone is treated with dignity and respect.
 Our patient's health and comfort are our top priorities.
 In keeping with that principle, and to ease our patients' distress, we do our utmost to ensure that no one is kept waiting or worrying for hours to have their needs met and their fears and concerns alleviated.
 We also respect the fact that you may have other demands on your time and would appreciate having your health problems attended to expeditiously.
 New Patient Forms Here.

 For the convenience and comfort of our patients, we have separate waiting rooms for children and young adults.
 The children's waiting room contains age-appropriate reading material, play areas and movies for children.
 The young adults' waiting room offers free Wi-Fi hotspots, TV, gaming area and study tables.

-We accept most medical insurance, please call for up-to-date information.
+We accept many medical insurance plans, please call for up-to-date information.
 If you do not have insurance or prefer to pay cash or with a credit card, please be advised we offer a discount for same day payments for urgent care fees.

 When you can’t get in to see your regular doctor, we're here for you!